-ABOUT THE ALBUM
+ABOUT THE ALBUMS:

 Like all epics, including War and Peace or Star Wars, there is a personal story set against a massive framework.
 In this case, the intimate tale is told through poetic, lyric-based songwriting and the backdrop is a groove-based, psychedelic guitar workout.
-The range of mood is cinematic in scope.
-It is spacey, trippy, extremely funky, playful, and raucous at times, and bittersweet, poignant, reflective and dark at others.
-From the ominous, impending sound of the opening ‘Barometric Pressure (Here Comes The Rain)’ to the triumphant blues freak-out of ‘Nothing New Under the Sun,’ and the final stately resolve of ‘The Ballad of Wiley Jones,’ the hero’s journey unfolds.

 All epics find cohesion through world-building, and the same applies here.
-The rock solid rhythm section of Otis Williams, Eric Thachuk, and Dale Paddyfote wails away, coloring and imbuing each moment with rich detail and feeling.
+The extraordinarily funky rhythm section of Otis Williams, Eric Thachuk, and Dale Paddyfote wails away, coloring and imbuing each moment with rich detail and feeling.
 Sonically, the crisp production by Dave Brandwein (Turkuaz) gives it a hi-fi, yet raw edge.
 And what finally seals the deal as a truly long-lasting achievement is the fact that these are 13 UNDENIABLY good songs, each with a completely unique identity, but clearly from the same songwriting voice.